servantboy/The-Revelation-Riddle/README.md

 # 📘 The Revelation Riddle
 ### Revealing a Hidden Prophetic Architecture in Scripture

-This repository contains the full manuscript, individual chapter files, back-cover teaser, and supporting materials for the book **The Revelation Riddle** — a study built entirely on **KJV-only Scripture** and the biblical method of **typology** (Gal.
+This repository contains the full manuscript, individual chapter files, back-cover teaser, and supporting materials for the book **The Revelation Riddle** — a study built entirely on **grounded in the King James Bible** and the biblical method of **typology** (Gal.
 4:24; 1 Cor.
 10:6,11).

 ---